 - National Archives: Presidential Libraries

-- Special libraries (PDF, spreadsheet)
+- Special libraries (spreadsheet)

-- State of Ohio Agency libraries (PDF, spreadsheet)
+- State of Ohio Agency libraries (spreadsheet)

 - U.S. Federal Depository Libraries (password required)